ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-7-geoMaps.md

 merged_df = pd.merge(<your_dataframe>, countyMaps, on='countyfips', how='inner')
 ```

-The code above is simply preprocessing the files you need to get them to a point where it is possbile to visualize data with Folium quickly.
+The code above is simply preprocessing the files.
+You will need to additionally process them in a way that you see fit to visualize them with Folium, which we will show you how to use later on.

 Once you run the code cell above, you should have one huge dataframe which contains two columns for tract names.
-We'll need to drop one.
+We will need to drop one.

 ```
 merged_df.drop(['tract_name'], axis=1, inplace=True)